 Ultrafast X-ray Science 2022

 The 1st edition in France will take place October 10-14, 2022.
-It aims at providing the audience with a general view on the fundamental concepts and basics of ultrafast X-ray and attosecond science, as well as on a series of applications.
-It will cover topics spanning from the development of ultrafast light sources of visible, XUV and X-ray radiation, including High Harmonic Generation and Free Electron Lasers, to the study of quantum systems in different states of matter, in both gas and condensed phases.
+It aims to provide the audience with a general view of the fundamental concepts and basics of ultrafast X-ray and attosecond science, as well as on a series of applications.
+It will cover topics spanning from the development of ultrafast light sources of visible, XUV, and X-ray radiation, including High Harmonic Generation and Free Electron Lasers, to the study of quantum systems in different states of matter, in both gas and condensed phases.

-The School will offer a high-profile training opportunity for newcomers in the field, master and PhD students, as well as postdocs and junior researchers, and a chance to discover the laboratories of Paris-Saclay University in the area of the Sciences of Light.
-Distinguished lecturers will each provide two one-hour lectures on a general topic, scheduled on two different days.
-In addition, they will also give a seminar describing their own research, thus giving insight into current hot research topics.
-The lecturers will remain available for informal post-course discussions most of the week.
+The School offers a high-profile training opportunity for newcomers in the field, such as master and PhD students, as well as postdocs and junior researchers.
+Additionally, it provides a chance to discover the laboratories of Paris-Saclay University in the area of the Sciences of Light.
+Distinguished lecturers each provide two one-hour lectures on a general topic, scheduled on two different days.
+Moreover, they also give a seminar describing their own research, thus giving insight into current hot research topics.
+The lecturers remain available for informal post-course discussions most of the week.

-The schedule will include numerous opportunities for informal exchanges, from common meal times (including breakfast) to generous poster sessions.
-An afternoon will be dedicated to on-campus laboratory visits, and a cultural afternoon in Paris will complement the program.
+The schedule includes numerous opportunities for informal exchanges, from common meal times (including breakfast) to generous poster sessions.
+Furthermore, an afternoon focuses on on-campus laboratory visits, and a cultural afternoon in Paris complements the program.

 PARIS SACLAY INTERNATIONAL SCHOOL ON ULTRAFAST X-RAYS SCIENCE